lorinkoz/django-pgschemas/docs/troubleshooting.md

 It is possible to define a static tenant whose name clashes with an existing dynamic tenant.
 This is especially true for the clone reference, which can be added as an afterthought in order to speed up dynamic tenant creation.
 It is also possible to create a dynamic tenant with a name already present in the static tenant configuration.

 We do not provide an out-of-the-box validation mechanism for dynamic tenants upon creation, as attempt to prevent name clashes with static tenants.
 However, we do provide a system check that fails with a critical error message if a name clash is found.
 Since this check must query the database in order to fetch the schema name for all dynamic tenants, it is tagged as a database check, which makes it run only in database related operations and management commands.
 This means that the check will not be run via `runserver`, but will be run in commands like `migrate`, `cloneschema` and `createrefschema`.
-If absolutely needed,

 !!!
 Tip

-    you can silence this check through the code `pgschemas.W004`.
+    You can silence this check through the code `pgschemas.W004`.